shubhi704/SynthesizableFIFO/README.md

 # Asynchronous_syntheziable_FIFO

 This is a Asynchronous syntheziable FIFO design.
-For Asynchronous FIFO design (a FIFO where writes to, and reads from the FIFO buffer are conducted in the different clock domain), one implementation counts the number of writes to, and reads from the FIFO buffer to increment (on FIFO write but no read), decrement (on FIFO read but no write) or hold (no writes and reads, or simultaneous write and read operation) the current fill value of the FIFO buffer.
+For Asynchronous FIFO design, a FIFO where writes to, and reads from the FIFO buffer are conducted in the different clock domain.
 The FIFO is full when the FIFO counter reaches a predetermined full value and the FIFO is empty when the FIFO counter is zero.
 To understand this design I recommend you to follow Sunburst Paper.